Get a Jab, Give a Jab, Save Lives – Still time to get protected ahead of the festive period

-Every single member of our Team BWC, both clinical and non-clinical, can now get protected against flu this winter by having their free vaccinations.
+Do remember, every single member of our Team BWC, both clinical and non-clinical, can still get protected against flu this winter by having their free vaccinations.
 By doing so, you'll not only protect yourself against the virus but also our colleagues, family, friends and the patients and families we care for.

 All the information you need to get protected can be found below.

-Please remember that based on your feedback, this year our clinics will be open during the most popular times and we have more vaccinators than ever roving our sites — visiting wards and departments offering you your vaccination.
-Like other NHS Trusts, we'll be offering flu vaccinations only this year — not COVID-19.
+Like other NHS Trusts, we're offering flu vaccinations only this year — not COVID-19.
 Find out more about the reasons behind that decision on the Gov.uk website.

-Thanks to the support of our fabulous charity, our Get a Jab, Give a Jab, Save Lives campaign means when you get protected by having your flu jab, a donation to UNICEF will be made on your behalf to help them give lifesaving vaccinations to children in some of the most difficult-to-reach and at-risk communities in the world.
+Don't forget, thanks to the kind support of our Charity, our Get a Jab, Give a Jab, Save Lives campaign means when you get protected by having your flu jab, a donation to UNICEF will be made on your behalf to help them give lifesaving vaccinations to children in some of the most difficult-to-reach and at-risk communities in the world.

 Over the last two years, the total sum we have given to UNICEF has helped protect more than 115,000 children against diphtheria, tetanus and whooping cough for life.